redbonzai/laravel-permy/readme.md

 **PermyMethodNotSetException**

 The method you're trying to check is not explicitly set in the DB.
-Defauls to false when debug is false
+Defaults to false when debug is false

 **PermyControllerNotSetException**

 The controller you're trying to check does not exist the DB as a column name.
-Defauls to false when debug is false
+Defaults to false when debug is false

 **PermyPermissionsNotFoundException**